-The mortgage production of Aegon Hypotheken increased compared to 2019, because of higher mortgage production for spread and fee-based business.
-The mortgage production for fee business was EUR 7.2 billion in 2020 (2019: EUR 4.3 billion).
-The mortgage production for Aegon Nederland group's own account was also higher with EUR 3.8 billion (2019: EUR 3.0 billion) of which EUR 154 million (2019: EUR 220 million) for the account of Aegon Hypotheken.
+The mortgage production of Aegon Hypotheken remained stable at EUR 10.9 billion compared to 2020.
+The mortgage production for fee business was EUR 6.9 billion in 2021 (2020: EUR 7.2 billion).
+The mortgage production for Aegon Nederland group's own account was EUR 4.0 billion (2020: EUR 3.8 billion) of which EUR 381 million (2020: EUR 154 million) for the account of Aegon Hypotheken.
 These mortgages have been originated using both the Aegon and Robuust label, with the Aegon label being responsible for the vast majority of the overall production volume.

-The mortgage production for fee-based business is concentrated in the Dutch Mortgage Funds (DMF1 and DMF2) and other investment vehicles.
+The mortgage production for external funders' fee-based business is concentrated in the Dutch Mortgage Funds (DMF1 and DMF2) and other investment vehicles like single client SPV's and multi client SPV's.
 DMF has specifically been created, in cooperation with Aegon Asset Management, to establish third party funded mortgages.
 DMF offers institutional investors the ability to invest in Dutch residential mortgages granted by Aegon Hypotheken for the account and risk of DMF.
 The fund pays Aegon Hypotheken a fee for originating and managing the mortgages.
-DMF has proven to be a successful proposition in market.
-The fee-based business complements the spread business in which the mortgages are held by either Aegon Hypotheken or other entities within the Aegon Nederland group for their own account and risk.
+DMF has proven to be a successful proposition in the market.
+This fee-based business complements the spread business in which the mortgages are held by either Aegon Hypotheken or other entities within the Aegon Nederland group for their own account and risk.
 Over time, other investment solutions have been added, offering investors the opportunity to invest in segregated pools of mortgages instead of a comingled fund.

-Furthermore, Aegon Hypotheken has revised its strategy with regards to so-called white label mortgage propositions (where Aegon Hypotheken is not the lender-of-record).
-During 2020, the Robuust label was selected as the label with the most potential going forward, whereas other white labels were wound down for new funding commitments.
-The Robuust label, currently only invested in by Aegon Nederland group's own account, is planned to be opened for third party investors as well.
+In 2021 Aegon Hypotheken further strengthened its white label proposition (where Aegon Hypotheken is not the lender of record) by originating over EUR 1.1 billion mortgage loans via the Robuust label.
+Furthermore, Aegon Hypotheken was granted an ISAE type 1 for the main activities it performs with respect to the Robuust label.
+The Robuust label, currently only invested in by Aegon Nederland group's own account, has been opened for third party investors as well.

-Early in 2020, emergence of the Covid-19 pandemic led consumers and advisors to expect that interest rates would increase going forward.
-This fuelled a strong increase in demand for mortgage loans, including demand from consumers nearing interest resets.
-As such, facilitated by an increased investor pipeline, new loan originations have increased substantially in 2020, with a moderate increase in full repayments on the existing loan portfolio.
-Aegon Hypotheken has continued its pro-active approach to arrears management and taken considerable effort to inform and support its customers.
-This approach has resulted in a further decrease in arrears in 2020.
-The number of foreclosures has also reduced, in small part as a result of a temporary freeze on foreclosures during the first half year, but mostly reflecting the low number of loans in default as a result of pro-active and successful arrears management.
+Aegon Hypotheken has continued its pro-active approach in 2021 to arrears management and taken considerable effort to inform and support its customers.
+This approach has resulted in a further decrease in arrears during 2021.
+The number of foreclosures has also reduced mainly due to the low number of loans in default as a result of pro-active and successful arrears management.

 In line with last year, the number of clients not able to meet their mortgage obligations has been decreasing.
-Defaults and default losses were limited and lower than last year.
-Higher housing prices and the contractual redemptions on mortgage loans lead to more favourable Loan-to-Values (LTVs).
+Arrears and foreclosures are at historic low levels of approx. 1% of total portfolio.
+Total arrears decreased from 1.45% in December 2020 to 1.03% (of which 0.12% three months in arrears) in December 2021.
+Defaults and default losses were limited and lower than in 2020.
+There have been three realized losses in 2021 amounting to EUR 150K on a portfolio of EUR 60 billion.
+Higher housing prices and the contractual redemptions on mortgage loans resulted in more favourable Loan-to-Values (LTVs).
 The credit risk on the mortgage portfolio has thus reduced further.